 If you’re noticing that your video is really wobbly then I suggest taking a look at some handheld stabilizers for a smoother and steadier shot.

-Try Out Unique Angles
+Tip #9: Try Out Different Angles

 Unlike a point-and-shoot or DSLR you can get the GoPro into some really neat and interesting angles to capture an incredible shot.